divyasuneeth/CatalogAPI/README.md

 ## Usage
 **Steps to run the APP:**

-Install Vagrant and VirtualBox
+*Install Vagrant and VirtualBox
-Clone the [catalog repo] (https://github.com/divyasuneeth/CatalogAPI) Launch the Vagrant VM (vagrant up) navigate to the catalog folder on your vagrant machine run application.py
+*Clone the catalog repo (https://github.com/divyasuneeth/CatalogAPI) *Launch the Vagrant VM using **vagrant up** command followed by vagrant ssh *navigate to the catalog folder on your vagrant machine *run application.py

 ## How to navigate the APP: